-The marginal benefit from sunscreen is the benefit enjoyed by the person who consumes one more litre of sunscreen.
-It is equal to the willingness to pay for an additional litre.
+The marginal benefit from sunscreen is the benefit enjoyed by the person who consumes one more gallon of sunscreen.
+It is equal to the willingness to pay for an additional gallon.
+For example, in the table when 75 gallons of sunscreen are produced, the marginal benefit of a gallon is 2 pounds of food per gallon.

-Sunscreen (litres per Willingness to pay (kilograms of food
+Sunscreen Willingness to pay (pounds of food per

-'month) per litre)
+(gallons per month) gallon)

 25 3

 75 2

-125 11
+125 1

 b.
+Use the table in Problem 11.
 What does Yucatan produce to achieve allocative efficiency?

-When allocative efficiency is achieved, Yucatan is producing at the point on the PPF that is most preferred.
-At this point, the marginal benefit from sunscreen equals the marginal cost of sunscreen.
-The marginal cost of sunscreen is 2 kilograms of food per litre.
-The table shows that the marginal benefit from sunscreen is 2 kilograms of food per litre when the quantity produced is 75 litres of sunscreen per month.
+To achieve allocative efficiency, the marginal benefit of a gallon of sunscreen must equal the marginal cost of a gallon of sunscreen.
+Yucatan's marginal cost of a gallon of sunscreen is 2 pounds of food per gallon.
+When Yucatan produces 75 gallons of sunscreen, the table shows that Yucatan's marginal benefit is 2 pounds of food per gallon.
+Therefore allocative efficiency is achieved when 75 gallons of sunscreen and, from the PPF, 150 pounds of food are produced.

-Macy's Kmart, JCPenney: More retailers Closing Brick-and-Mortar Stores As more people choose online shopping over brick-and-mortar stores, Macy's, Kmart, JCPenney and others are closing stores.
+15. Macy's, Kmart, JCPenney: More Retailers Closing Brick-and-Mortar Stores As more people choose online shopping over brick-and-mortar stores, Macy's, Kmart, JCPenney and others are closing stores.